Eclypses/eclypses-aws-mte-relay-client-ios/README.md

 }

-// New function to instantiate MteRelay.
-    func instantiateMteRelay() async throws {
+// New function to instantiate MteRelay. func instantiateMteRelay() async throws {
     relay = try await Relay()
-        relay.relayResponseDelegate = self
+    relay.relayResponseDelegate = self // for pairing responses
-        relay.streamResponseDelegate = self
+    relay.streamResponseDelegate = self // for streaming responses
     // Any Relay instantiation errors, including pairing errors, will be returned asynchronously via the RelayResponseDelegate, which should be monitored to confirm that the Relay instantiation was successful.

     // if you need to adjust default Relay settings . . .
     // Available Relay Settings methods.
 See below for more information try relay.setPersistPairs(false) // Defaults to false
     try relay.setPairPoolSize(3) // Defaults to 3.
 Range 1 to 10
     try relay.setUploadChunkSize() // Defaults to 1024 * 1024 (1 MB).
 Range 4096 to 10485760 (10 MB)
 }
 ```

 - If you have request headers that you wish to conceal, create a String array with the header names as the elements in the array.
 Content-Type will always be encrypted if it exists.
 The encrypted headers will be decrypted before being sent on the the original destination Server.